TrebledJ/trebledj.github.io/tags/music/music.md

 permalink: /tags/music/
 ---

-Music from and for the heart.
+A general tag for all music-related stuff.

 > Every morning will soon turn into evening,
 > And springtime will soon turn into fall.